mosip/mosip-infra/deployment/v3/external/kafka/README.md

         {"op": "replace", "path": "/spec/template/spec/containers/0/startupProbe", "value": null}
   ]'
   ```
-* Wait till all changes applied & pods are up and running.
+* Wait until all changes are applied and the pods are up and running.
-* Update N value (i.e., number of replicas ) in the below command, to clear the data.
+* To clear the data, update N value (i.e., number of replicas) in the below command.
   ```
   for i in {0..N}; do kubectl -n kafka exec -it kafka-zookeeper-$i -- bash -c 'rm -rf /bitnami/zookeeper/data/*'; done for i in {0..N}; do kubectl -n kafka exec -it kafka-$i -- bash -c 'rm -rf /bitnami/kafka/data/*'; done